How to subtract in Python

 print(f"The difference is: {difference}")

-The solution is to convert the string inputs to numbers before the operation.
-By wrapping first_input and second_input in the float() function, you transform the text from input() into decimal numbers.
-This allows the - operator to work as intended, calculating the difference correctly.
+The fix is to convert the string inputs to numbers before subtraction.
+By wrapping first_input and second_input in the float() function, you transform the text from input() into numeric values.
+This allows the - operator to work correctly.
+You should always be mindful of this when your program gets data from users or reads from files, as that data is often treated as a string by default.

 Real-world applications